-It’s time for another addition of our monthly series “Ask a CMpro” her on the CM photography blog in which we give our CMpros one question and they dish.
+It’s time for another edition of our monthly series “Ask a CMpro” her on the CM photography blog in which we give our CMpros one question and they dish.
 Their answers alone are always inspiring and this week we asked them, “In your own words, what does it mean to be a successful photographer?”

 *image by Pam Korman